dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 ````
 P rdfs:domain D .
 ````
 means that property `P` has domain `D`.
-From this we can infer that the subject of that triple is a member of the class `D`.
-More generally, `rdfs:domain` is an instance of `rdf:Property` that is used to express that any resource that has a given property is an instance of one or more classes.
-If the predicate of a triple has more than one `rdfs:domain` property, the resources denoted by the subjects of triples are instances of all the classes stated by the `rdfs:domain` properties.
+From this we can infer that the subject of that triple is a member of the class `D`. `rdfs:domain` can be used to specify with which class the defined property can be used with.
+It is possible to specify multiple `rdfs:domain` properties when defining a property.
 We pick just two classes from our example - `Ceramics` and `BlackFigured` - which show a subclass relation:
 ````
 myonto:BlackFigured rdfs:subClassOf myonto:Ceramics .
 ````